pruthvis/analogi-c/README.md

-see REAME.txt for the formatted version of this file.
+open README.txt to get the properly formatted text.

 AnaLogi-c 0.1
 Web interface for OSSEC based on AnaLogi v1.3